oigbokwe73/Financial-Institution-Assessment-Plan/README.md

 ### **Data Transformation Pipeline Architecture**

-In Azure, tools like **Azure Data Factory (ADF)**, **Azure Synapse Pipelines**, or **Databricks** are typically used for data transformation and canonical mapping.
+In Azure, tools like **runtime orchestrator service** will be used for data transformation and canonical mapping.
 Here’s a breakdown of a typical pipeline for a financial services use case:

 1. **Data Ingestion Layer**:
    - Data from on-premises sources is ingested in raw format into **Azure Data Lake Storage (ADLS)**.
-   - Use ADF or Synapse Pipelines to orchestrate the ingestion and initial staging of data.
+   - Use a runtime orchestrator service for ingestion and initial staging of data.

 2. **Staging and Transformation Layer**:
    - In the staging layer, raw data is temporarily stored before transformation.
-   - Use transformation activities in ADF, Synapse, or Databricks to map source fields to canonical fields, standardize formats, and enforce validation rules.
+   - Use transformation activities in a runtime orchestrator service to map source fields to canonical fields, standardize formats, and enforce validation rules.

 3. **Validation and Quality Check Layer**:
    - Validate transformed data against canonical schema requirements.
    - Route any invalid data to a dead-letter queue or error-handling pipeline.

 4. **Final Data Storage and Analytics Layer**:
-   - Store transformed data in **Azure Synapse** or **Azure SQL Database** for easy access by analytics and reporting tools.
+   - Store transformed data in **Azure Storage** or **Azure SQL Database** for easy access by analytics and reporting tools.
    - This data is now in canonical form, making it compatible with advanced analytics, machine learning, and reporting.

 ### **Detailed Data Transformation Workflow**